RodrigoGarciaT/MessageApp/README.md

 # MessageApp
-Python messaging app that uses sockets to connect many clients together
+Python messaging app that uses sockets and multithreading to connect many clients together